 The client is the owner of the collected production data from their production site.
 The only usage of data takes place when the Evocon application is running.
 Evocon does not use the data itself or share it with third parties.
 Access to data is provided only to the client and Evocon’s supporting personnel when a support ticket is created.

 All data transmitted between Evocon and users is encrypted and sent using HTTPS.
 Furthermore, we encrypt collected and stored production data at rest using an industry-standard AES-256-GCM encryption algorithm.
 Also, for an Amazon RDS encrypted DB instance, all logs, backups, and snapshots are encrypted.

 Connections between internal servers are made in the context of IPSec protected virtual private networks.
-Server nodes are divided into security groups which restrict access by protocol, IP and port.
+Server nodes are divided into security groups that restrict access by protocol, IP, and port.